victorliu/S4/doc/s4_lua_api.md

 	=Circular=
 		This is the default.
 The G-vectors are selected to have shortest length (by l2 norm).
 	=Parallelogramic=
 		Chooses the G-vectors within a parallelogram aligned with the reciprocal lattice basis.
 The number chosen will always be a perfect square of an odd number.
-This is equivalent to selecting the shortested G-vectors in the l-infinity norm.

 ### Return values